SAP-archive/teched2020-CX260/exercises/exercise-2/README.md

 export class ProductComparisonModule {}
 ```

-This function provides the `ComparisonSelectorComponent` component to the existing Spartacus UI, _after_ the `ProductAddToCartComponent` on the PDP.
+This function provides the `ComparisonSelectionComponent` component to the existing Spartacus UI, _after_ the `ProductAddToCartComponent` on the PDP.

-When you run this code, you should be able to see the `ComparisonSelectorComponent` in the PDP UI.
-Please note that we haven't implemented this component yet, which is why you will see the standard "comparison-selector works!" template content.
+When you run this code, you should be able to see the `ComparisonSelectionComponent` in the PDP UI.
+Please note that we haven't implemented this component yet, which is why you will see the standard "comparison-selection works!" template content.

-## Exercise 2.3 Selector implementation
+## Exercise 2.3 Selection implementation

-We like to bring in a checkbox selector that we can use to add the product to the comparison list.
+We like to bring in a checkbox selection that we can use to add the product to the comparison list.
 We like to keep the selection state in the session, but it could also be beneficial to maintain the selection over sessions.
 This is very useful during development too, as we won't need to manual select the products while we're building the UI.

 ### Step 1: Controller logic